• Contact Us

 How to Handle "Even If" in Conditional Reasoning (Even If it Doesn't Matter)

 Most students confront conditional reasoning very early on in their LSAT preparation.
 They spend hours mastering the logic of conditional rules in Logical Reasoning stimuli and answer choices, and in Logic Games as well.
 To this end, students must memorize a number of common conditional reasoning keywords and phrases that help indicate the presence of this logic.Some of these indicators become incredibly obvious with practice.
-Many of us can recall a moment when, while working through a previously unseen logical reasoning question, we encounter the all-too-familiar "if....then" … [Read more...]
+Many of us can … [Read more...]

 Posted by PowerScore Test Prep / Conditional Reasoning, LSAT Prep / Conditional Reasoning, LSAT Prep 4 Comments